rohis06/rohis06/README.md

 🔭 **Currently Working On:** Enhancing my skills in machine learning, deep learning, and distributed systems.

-🌱 **Currently Learning:** Exploring advanced techniques in machine learning and diving deeper into distributed systems.
+🌱 **Currently Learning:** Advanced techniques in machine learning and diving deeper into distributed systems.

 💬 **Ask Me About:** My experience as a Software Engineer at Cisco and Samsung Research, my projects in software engineering, or anything related to computer science!